DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - epub2/3 is, at the moment, an esoteric choice for a magazine and would be rather an option for scholarly journals.
 However, if cleverly used, it can combine advantages of PDF (single file distribution) with HTML (responsive design, small file sizes, modularity/reusability, automation).
 - HTML5: theoretically ideal, gets increasingly used for multimedia journalism (following the example of the "Snow Fall" reportage by the New York Times from December 2012.
 Problem of design complexity when making 'responsive' design pages.
 - PDF: easiest to integrate in existing workflows, disadvantage: clumsy, non-responsive, high file size, meant for print.

+[^bookworks]: Carrión, Ulises.
+The New Art of Making Books, Aegean editions, 2001.

+[^e-zines]: The Textfile Directory, http://www.textfiles.com/directory.html.

+[^electronic-literature-organization]: Electronic Literature Organization, http://eliterature.org.

+[^elmcip]: Electronic Literature Knowledge Base, http://elmcip.net/knowledgebase.

+[^PDF/A]: PDF/A stands for _archival PDF_ and is an ISO standard originally crafted by Adobe in collaboration with non-profit organizations for information management.
+As opposed to generic PDF, PDF/A requires that all fonts, references and color profiles are fully embedded into a document, http://en.wikipedia.org/?title=PDF/A.

+[^other-formats]: Used as a medium of artistic experimentation among others by net artists since the 1990s and by conceptual poet and Ubuweb founder Kenneth Goldsmith.

 # 09 Guide: Alternative ways of publishing